Seddryck/Didot/README.md

 ## QuickStart

 **Didot** is a command-line tool designed for generating files based on templating.
-It supports both YAML and JSON as source data formats and uses Scriban as its templating engine.
-With Didot, you can easily automate file generation by combining structured data from YAML or JSON files with customizable templates.
+It supports *YAML*, *JSON*, and *XML* as source data formats and provides flexibility in templating through both *Scriban* and *DotLiquid* engines.
+With Didot, you can easily automate file generation by combining structured data from YAML, JSON, or XML files with customizable templates using Scriban or DotLiquid.

 ### Supported Data Formats: